 Not all content is created equal.
 And not every potential consumer touch-point warrants the presence of your brand.

-The buyer’s journey is almost always a process of discovery, investigation, ingestion, peer-to-peer consultation, more investigation, purchase consideration, then final decision and purchase of the winning brand.
+The buyer’s journey is almost always a process of discovery, investigation, ingestion, peer-to-peer consultation, more investigation, purchase consideration, then the purchase of the winning brand.
+It’s not a linear journey.

 Consumers need downtime.
 They need free space to think, confer with friends and thoughtful consideration of their options.
 They need ad free, clutter-free space.
 They need respect.

-Robotic ad buying and over-zealous social media content stuffing can destroy brand perception.
+Robotic ad buying and over-zealous social media content stuffing can destroy brand engagement.

 Too much, is well… too much.
 And enough is enough.
 Brands that lack insight and deep strategy default to polluting their own channels; paid, owned and earned.

-Telling this story in the most meaningful and relevant and respectful way is the ultimate expression of your brand.
+Telling this story in the most meaningful, relevant and respectful way is the ultimate expression of your brand.

 This compilation video offers a nice snapshot into the connectivity we discovered between the creative pursuits of these artists and the work they do 9-5, in short, creativity in the workplace.
 If you have not seen the show at the Spring Street Gallery in Saratoga Springs you should stop in to the gallery.
 The show will be up a few more weeks, catch it if you can.
 The video linked here is a compilation of videos about the show, you might enjoy watching it.
 It’s too short for popcorn but important enough to leave you with something stuck in your head, if not your teeth.